 This completed form must be returned along with a copy of the applicant’s fingerprints to the Customer Service Desk.
 Fingerprints impressions can be done at any Police Station or at the Criminal Records Office located at 34 Duke Street, Kingston.

 A ruling to determine the applicant’s eligibility is then made by the Criminal Records (Rehabilitation of Offenders) Board, following which the applicant is advised, in writing, of the outcome.

 If the applicant is eligible, he/she is required to pay the prescribed fee of three thousand dollars (J$3,000.00 - Effective June 1, 2013) for the processing of the fingerprint search.
 This fee should be paid at any Inland Revenue Office in the island.
-The receipt should be handed to the Customer Service Representative at the Customer Service Desk, Ministry of Justice, 2nd Floor, NCB (South) Towers 2 Oxford Road, Kingston 5,
+The receipt should be handed to the Customer Service Representative at the Customer Service Desk, Ground Floor, Air Jamaica Building, 72 Harbour Street, Kingston, Jamaica.

 When this is done, a request will be made for a Police Report from the Criminal Records Office to verify the offence(s) the applicant committed.
 The applicant is also requested to submit two letters of recommendation, one from a referee and the other from an associate.
 (Please note these persons should not be family members)

 After all the required information has been received, a final review is made by the Criminal Records (Rehabilitation of Offenders) Board and a decision taken.